MileHacker Logo

 Safety & Emergency

 Rahim Yar Khan is generally a stable city.
 Petty crime like pickpocketing occurs in crowded areas.
 Be aware of your surroundings, especially after dark.
 Avoid displaying large amounts of cash.
-Natural disaster risks include severe summer heatwaves, dust storms, and localized monsoon flooding.
+Natural disaster risks include severe heatwaves in the summer, dust storms, and localized monsoon flooding.

 Travel insurance (World Nomads, SafetyWing) is strongly recommended.